KDE/kde-builder/doc/chapter_04/conf-options-table.md

-Changing this option for specific module allows you to install it to a different directory than where the KDE Platform libraries are installed, such as if you were using kdesrc-build only to build applications.
+Changing this option for specific module allows you to install it to a different directory than where the KDE Platform libraries are installed, such as if you were using kde-builder only to build applications.

 You can use `${MODULE}` or `$MODULE` in the